 A feasibility study is conducted to help determine that the ESOP has the cash flow to repay transaction loans and addresses other pertinent issues.
 Feasibility studies will use company data to model post-transaction financial statements and will help identify the following:

 If you have any questions about ESOPs or succession planning, you can reach Brian Sweeney at firstname.lastname@example.org or 651-407-5856.
 Or visit https://redpathcpas.com/industries/esop-companies/

-Brian Sweeney is a Partner and Client Manager at Redpath and Company.
-He specializes in financial statement audits, business and systems consulting, management and advisory services, and mergers and acquisitions.
-He works with closely held businesses in a variety of industries, including manufacturing and wholesale distribution, with a specialty focus on employee-owned companies.
-Brian is Redpath’s ESOP Team Leader focusing on client services, financial health, and cultural consulting to employee-owned companies.
-He has provided public accounting services since 1997.More posts by Brian Sweeney
+Brian Sweeney is a partner specializing in financial statement audits, business and systems consulting, management and advisory services, and mergers and acquisitions.
+He works with closely-held businesses in a variety of industries, including manufacturing and wholesale distribution, with a specialty focus on employee-owned companies.
+Brian is Redpath’s ESOP team leader focusing on client services, financial health, and cultural consulting to employee-owned companies.
+He works to protect S Corp ESOPs and stays up-to-date and knowledgeable on issues, changes, and legislation through involvement and committee leadership roles in the ESOP community.
+Brian was elected to and serves on the board of Directors for the National Center of Employee Ownership.
+He is an active member of the Finance Committee for the ESOP Association, the Government Relations Committee of the ESOP Association Minnesota/Dakotas Chapter, and Employee-Owned S Corporations of America.
+Brian is a regular presenter on employee ownership topics at local, regional, and national events.
+He has provided public accounting services at Redpath and Company since 1998.More posts by Brian Sweeney

 We are a member of HLB International, a worldwide network of professional independent accounting firms and business advisors.